farblos/wpg2dk/README.md

-However, it soon became clear that merging media metadata is a highly non-trivial process, so I decided to better delegate that to ExifTool.  (incomplete) Use ExifTool's featues to select tags, files to process, etc.
+However, it soon became clear that merging media metadata is a highly non-trivial process, so I decided to better delegate that to ExifTool with its plethora of featues to select tags, files to process, etc.

 To avoid confusion: "Tags" in WPG and digiKam denote descriptive attributes that can be attached to media files, like geotags or people tags.
-In ExifTool, "tags" denote the smallest unit of metadata that can be processed.
+In ExifTool, a "tag" denotes the smallest unit of metadata that can be processed.
 A metadata unit that contains a WPG tag is called "keyword" in ExifTool.